How can I convince Mom to live in a care home?

 Answered by David Troxel

 My husband and I live in Sask.
 I have a cafe business there.
 My brother Dave has a business in Courtenay.
-Mom is 89, lives at home, can hardly walk, can’t hear very good, eats very well, but does not care for herself very well (cooking).
+Mom is 89, lives at home, can hardly walk, can’t hear very good, eats very well, but does not care for herself very well (cooking) dietary supplements for weight loss.
 She gets home care twice a day, seven days a week, but … I’m getting very tired and have to leave her to go back to Sask.
 We tried to convince her to live in a care home—she doesn’t want to go.
 Can you help?

 Thanks for writing in.
 I am pleased that your mother has two visits a day from home care—this provides a basic safety net.
 Yet based upon what you’ve written, it seems clear that she shouldn’t be living alone or at least needs more care.
 Here are a few ideas: